About this day

 Martyn is Director of the Informatics Research Centre at MMU.
 His research focusses on the development of new ways of computing and the study of complex systems using computational techniques.

 Machine learning for cities Matthew Leeke, University of Warwick

-    What happens when the global population puts our cities at breaking point and
+What happens when the global population puts our cities at breaking point?
+Matt will explore how state-of-the-art machine learning algorithms and the smart devices we use daily can solve this huge problem.

-    how can we be ready for the explosion in demand?
-Matt will explore how

-    state-of-the-art machine learning algorithms and the smart devices we use daily

-    can solve some of these huge problems.
-From frontline policing and government

-    intelligence to social networking and marketing, we will see how the analysis of

-    personal data is fundamentally changing the way our world works.

 About Matthew Leeke

 Matt is the director of undergraduate studies at the University of Warwick.
 His research addresses a variety of issues relating to the design of dependable systems.

 The Chomsky Hierarchy and the Complexity of the English Language Jamie Frost, Dr

 Are some languages (both human and symbolic) more expressive then others?
 Where does the English language fit into this?
 How do we build systems to parse these languages?
 Jamie explores this hierarchy and more.

 About Jamie Frost